Therapy Team

 In 2024, i became certified in Post-Traumatic Growth Somatic Therapy™ with clinician Ruby Jo Walker, LCSW of Southwest Trauma Training.
 I participate in ongoing group consultations with Ruby Jo and look forward to completing the Advanced Post-Traumatic Growth training in the future.
 My approach in working with clients includes curiosity, the nervous system, expressive arts, nature-based activities, movement, unconditional positive regard, and the idea that healing doesn’t have to be so hard.
 I am fortunate to receive clinical supervision from Jess Grant, LCSW and mentorship from Hope Roots founder Sarah Joseph, LPC.

-* I am not accepting any new individual therapy clients at this time.
-Stay tuned for a group therapy offering starting soon. *
+* I am accepting new individual therapy clients and group therapy clients at this time.

 To inquire about scheduling with me, please email alex@hoperoots.org or call/text (970) 200-8575 to request a free 20-minute phone consultation.
 I work with individuals ages 15 and up of any gender identity.
-I see clients in person at the Hope Roots office in Fort Collins, CO, or via telehealth for clients located anywhere in Colorado—Medicaid (RMHP only) or Private Pay (with sliding scale).
+I see clients in person at the Hope Roots office in Fort Collins, CO, or via telehealth for clients located anywhere in Colorado — Colorado Medicaid or Sliding Scale Private Pay.

 Sarah Joseph, LPC, NCC, Director & Trauma Therapist